-- The system operating ambient is designed for sustained operation up to 35°C (ASHRAE Class A2) with short term excursion based operation up to 45°C (ASHRAE Class A4). - o The system can operate up to 40°C (ASHRAE Class A3) for up to 900 hours per year - o The system can operate up to 45°C (ASHRAE Class A4) for up to 90 hours per year - System performance may be impacted when operating within the extended operating temperature range - There is no long term system reliability impact when operating at the extended temperature range within the approved limits. - Specific configuration requirements and limitations are documented in Appendix D of this document and in the configuration matrix found in the Intel® S2400BB Product Family Power Budget and Thermal Configuration Tool, available as a download online at http://www.intel.com/support.. - The CPU-1 processor + CPU heat sink must be installed first.
-The CPU-2 heat sink must be installed at all times, with or without a processor installed. - Memory Slot population requirements - - NOTE: Some system configurations may come with factory installed DIMM blanks.
+- The system operating ambient is designed for sustained operation up to 35°C (ASHRAE Class A2) with short term excursion based operation up to 45°C (ASHRAE Class A4). - The system can operate up to 40°C (ASHRAE Class A3) for up to 900 hours per year - o The system can operate up to 45°C (ASHRAE Class A4) for up to 90 hours per year - System performance may be impacted when operating within the extended operating temperature range - o There is no long term system reliability impact when operating at the extended temperature range within the approved limits. - Specific configuration requirements and limitations are documented in the configuration matrix found in Appendix D of this document or in the Intel® Server Board S2600GZGL product family Power Budget and Thermal Configuration Tool, available as a download online at Intel.com. - The CPU-1 processor + CPU heat sink must be installed first.
+The CPU-2 heat sink must be installed at all times, with or without a processor installed. - Memory Slot population requirements - - NOTE: Some system configurations may come with pre-installed DIMM blanks.
 DIMM blanks should only be removed when installing a DIMM in the same DIMM slot.
-Memory population rules apply when installing DIMMs. - o DIMM Population Rules on CPU-1 Install DIMMs in order; Channels A, B, and C. Start with1st DIMM (Blue Slot) on each channel, then slot 2.
-Only remove factory installed DIMM blanks when populating the slot with memory. - o DIMM Population Rules on CPU-2 Install DIMMs in order; Channels D, E, and F. Start with1st DIMM (Blue Slot) on each channel, then slot 2.
-Only remove factory installed DIMM blanks when populating the slot with memory. - All hard drive bays must be populated.
-Hard drive carriers can be populated with a hard drive or supplied drive blank. - With the system operating, the air duct must be installed at all times - In single power supply configurations, the 2nd power supply bay must have the supplied filler blank installed at all times. - Two power supplies must be installed for the system to support fan redundancy. - Thermally, the system can support the following PCI add-in cards. - Add-in cards with a minimum 100 LFM (0.5 m/s) air flow requirement can be installed in any available add-in card slot in both Riser Card #1 and Riser Card #2
+Memory population rules apply when installing DIMMs. - DIMM Population Rules on CPU-1 Install DIMMs in order; Channels A, B, C, and D1.
+Start with1st DIMM (Blue Slot) on each channel, then slot 2, then slot 31.
+Only remove factory installed DIMM blanks when populating the slot with memory. - o DIMM Population on CPU-2 Install DIMMs in order; Channels E, F, G, and H. Start with1st DIMM (Blue Slot) on each channel, then slot 2, then slot 3.
+Only remove factory installed DIMM blanks when populating the slot with memory. - The following system configurations require that specific memory slots be populated at all times using either a DIMM or supplied DIMM Blank - ❖ System Configuration 24x 2.5" hard drive bay or 12x 3.5" hard drive bay configuration + Intel® Server Board S2600GZ (24 DIMM server board) - Memory slots 2 and 3 populated on all memory channels